Sour Diesel

-Sour Diesel is a hybrid strain of Cannabis sativa.
+Sour Diesel is a hybrid strain of mainly Cannabis sativa parentage.
+It originates from a cross of the strains Chemdawg × Super Skunk.

 In popular culture

 Sour Diesel has appeared in works by Ryan David Jahn and Toby Rogers.
-The strain gave its name to two rap albums by Doap Nixon, as well as a single by Dame Grease.
+The strain's name inspired the titles of Doap Nixon albums Sour Diesel and Sour Diesel II, as well as a single by Dame Grease.
 The Flatbush Zombies single "Face-Off", a rap song about recreational drug use, also mentions Sour Diesel at the start of its second verse: "Perfect day, 10 bitches, and some sour diesel."
 It is a favorite strain of rapper Wiz Khalifa.
 In season 3 episode 4 of the TV show Broad City, Sour Diesel is featured as one of the cannabis-strains in possession of one of the two main characters.
 Natanael Cano also released a song named "Sour Diesel", which is his second song released as a single.
+In Zayn Malik's 2018 album Icarus Falls the 16th track is named "Sour Diesel".